 The Nursing curriculum prepares entry-level nurses to provide direct client care in acute and extended care facilities.
 The graduate is eligible to apply for the NCLEX (licensing examination) to become licensed as a Registered Nurse (RN).

-The Hesston College nursing program is accredited by the National League for Nursing Accrediting Commission and approved by the Kansas State Board of Nursing in the General Information section of the catalog.
+The Hesston College nursing program is accredited by the Accreditation Commission for Education in Nursing (ACEN) and approved by the Kansas State Board of Nursing in the General Information section of the catalog.

 Required Program Courses: 56 hours (grade of C or better required):